royen99/clip-manager/README.md

-# Clip Manager 🎬
+# ComfyUI Clip Manager 🎬

 A modern web application for uploading, analyzing, browsing, and searching AI-generated video clips from ComfyUI.
-Features automatic content moderation, AI-powered tagging, metadata extraction, and a beautiful Tailwind CSS interface.
+Features automatic content moderation, AI-powered tagging, metadata extraction, all with a nice interface.

 ## Features